 conditions.
 This rating can vary between devices and device types.
 The highest SCCR is 200 kAIC.

-A mode is a distinct pair of wires protected by a SPD.
+Modes are a distinct set of wires protected by a SPD.
 Depending on the electrical system, the number of Modes can vary.
 Modes are classified as either Normal or Common.

-In addition to Voltage Responsive Technology, some SPD's offer a form of Filtration Technology to improve performance and protection capabilities.
+In addition to Threshold Clamping or Voltage Responsive Technology, some SPDs offer different forms of Filtration Technology to improve performance and protection capabilities.
 These filtration options can differ.
 The Filtration Technology we focus on is:

-Like Voltage Responsive Technology, SineWave Tracking Technology will vary in quality and performance.
+Like Threshold Clamping or Voltage Responsive Technology, SineWave Tracking Technology will vary in quality and performance.
 This is determined by manufacturers design.
 Frequency Responsive CircuitryTM is an advanced SineWave Tracking Technology.

-Fusing or Circuit Interrupt capabilities of SPD's vary from manufacture to manufacturer.
-Different technologies and designs may be used to address SPD operational safety concerns.
+Fusing or Circuit Interrupt capabilities of SPDs can vary by manufacturer.
+Different technologies and designs are used to address SPD operational safety concerns.
 Component Level Thermal Fusing and Internal Over Current Fusing are examples of fusing combination options.
 A number of manufactures use mechanical fusing designs.
 Mechanical parts move.
 Moving parts are susceptible to operational error or failure.